Mountain Communities Come Together to Address Food Insecurity

 Filling the Bowls: The WNC Food Scene

-Of course, no Empty Bowls event would be complete without 045what actually goes into the bowl: The soup!
+Of course, no Empty Bowls event would be complete without what actually goes into the bowl: The soup!
 Every year, chefs from all over WNC bring their best recipes to help fill attendees’ bowls: farm to table soups, stews, chilis, bone broths, cold soups, and more are the featured flavors.
 We have even had dessert soups!

 Food for a Good Cause: The food scene in WNC comes together to support our mission—and help people across WNC that need their bowls filled—by donating the food, providing the serving staff, and filling out the meal with delicious breads, biscuits, and desserts.
 These incredible donations help MANNA keep event costs low, and ensure that every single dollar raised at the event is going straight to our food distribution programs.
 Because of these incredible restaurant sponsors, the event sponsors, our sponsor host, and our incredible bowl makers, we can continue to provide three meals for every $1 donated.